NemeanLion42/fritter-backend/README.md

 **Returns**

-- An array of users that the user indicated by userId is following
+- A set of users that the user indicated by userId is following

 **Throws**